-Primary / Secondary legislation

-Regulation / Guidelines

-Other actions (such as supervisory actions)

-Short description of the content of the legislation/regulation/guideline/other actions

-Singapore's regulatory regime for offers of securities requires the issuers of asset-backed securities to disclose asset-level information in the prospectus for the offer, and material changes relating to the underlying assets in semi-annual reports on an ongoing basis.
+Progress to date Issue is being addressed through ✓ Primary / Secondary legislation ✓ Regulation / Guidelines ☐ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not yet been fully implemented, Singapore's regulatory regime for offers of securities requires the issuers of asset-backed securities to disclose asset-level information in the prospectus for the offer, and material changes relating to the underlying assets in semi-annual reports on an ongoing basis.
 This allows investors to make informed investment decisions.
-Specifically, the prospectus needs to contain information on the underlying assets of the asset-backed security such as: - the type of assets to be securitised; - material terms and conditions that apply in respect of each type of assets; - the underwriting criteria used to originate or purchase the assets; - the method and criteria by which the assets are selected; - the credit quality of the obligors; - legal or regulatory provisions which may materially affect the performance of the assets; - the maturity dates, principal and interest payments of the assets; and - credit enhancements.
+Specifically, the prospectus needs to contain information on the underlying assets of the asset-backed security such as: -the type of assets to be securitised; - material terms and conditions that apply in respect of each type of assets; - the underwriting criteria used to originate or purchase the assets; - the method and criteria by which the assets are selected; - the credit quality of the obligors; - legal or regulatory provisions which may materially affect the performance of the assets; - the maturity dates, principal and interest payments of the assets; and - credit enhancements.
 Under our primary legislation, the issuers of debentures that have a tenure of more than 12 months are required to immediately disclose any material changes which may affect the risks and returns, or the price or value of the unlisted debentures.
 These issuers are also expected to make semi-annual reports, as well as semi-annual and annual financial statements, available to their investors.
-The expected content of semi-annual reports are set out under the Guidelines on Ongoing Disclosure Requirements for Unlisted Debentures.
+The expected content of semi-annual reports are set out under the Guidelines on Ongoing Disclosure Requirements for Unlisted Debentures. please provide reasons for delayed implementation